fhollan/ai-case-study/README.md

 Verge Genomics is advancing an innovative approach to identifying high-potential drug targets that are validated through artificial intelligence algorithms and a large library of human data,” said Michael Hutton, VP Neurodegeneration Research at Lilly.
 “This approach complements and enhances Lilly’s neuroscience portfolio and will help facilitate development of what we hope will be transformative new therapies for people with ALS.”
-Click here to read more on Verge’s human platform.
+[Click here to read more on Verge’s All-in-human platform.]( https://www.vergegenomics.com/news-blog/verge-genomics-announces-three-year-collaboration-with-lilly-to-discover-and-develop-novel-treatments-using-its-ai-driven-all-in-human-platform)